 More credit is due higher up in the engine range.
 Seat’s 148bhp 2.0-litre TDI makes a strong case, being refined, economical and relatively free-revving.
-But again, it fails to put much in the way of clear water between it and the equivalent petrol – this time, the 138bhp 1.4-litre TSI.
+But again, it fails to put much in the way of clear water between it and the equivalent petrol – this time, the 148bhp 1.4-litre TSI.
 The latter model is cheaper, more responsive, more refined, more flexible and offers marginally better on-paper performance than the diesel, along with fuel economy that’s broadly comparable in everyday use.

 The range-topping petrol 1.8-litre TSI with 178bhp is a satisfying unit which is both quick off the line and offers impressive in-gear acceleration.
 Beware of high-rev rumbles, however, where the engine can sound strained.
 That said, at cruising speeds it is both refined and quiet.
-The 181bhp high-output turbodiesel is also impressive.
+The 182bhp high-output turbodiesel is also impressive.
 Its 280lb ft of torque feels like a generous slug at medium revs, and the engine is also reasonably happy to rev for one of its type.
+While the 2.0 TSI found in the Cupra models is smooth and free-revving bereft of much drama, but willing to surge forward as the revs continue to build.

 Ordinary S and SE-spec cars come on a standard suspension set-up which, for the majority of models, is fine.
 It’s got a slightly springier than average balance of compliance and control, but nothing you’d call seriously compromised.